 He also says, however, that he wants to go beyond economic ties and expand relations in the security field.
 He is expected to give a policy speech in Jakarta.

 In an echo of the push for a broader Asian "arc of freedom and prosperity" that underpinned Abe's foreign policy during his first term in office - which ended when he quit abruptly - the Japanese leader is also likely to refer to his desire for deeper ties with countries that share democratic and other values.

-One issue that could come up is a maritime "Code of Conduct" that the United States has urged China and its Southeast Asian neighbors to agree on as a step toward reducing tensions.
+One issue that could come up is a maritime "code of conduct" that the United States has urged China and its Southeast Asian neighbors to agree on as a step toward reducing tension.

 "Japan should play a more significant, responsible role not only for the prosperity but also stability in this part of the world, especially in its waters," said Kunihiko Miyake, a former diplomat close to Abe.

-Abe has said repeatedly that he wants to improve ties with Beijing despite his tough stand over the islands dispute.
-But some warn his rhetoric could been seen as trying to box in China, provoking Beijing and worrying Southeast Asian countries whose economies are increasingly linked to China's.
+Abe has said repeatedly that he wants to improve ties with China despite his tough stand over the disputed isles.
+But some warn his rhetoric could been seen as trying to box in China, provoking it and worrying Southeast Asian countries whose economies are increasingly linked to China's.

-Abe will need to reassure his hosts that he will not let the islands row with China get out of hand despite his hawkish security stance and his desire to revise Japan's take on its wartime history with a less apologetic tone.
+Abe will need to reassure his hosts that he will not let the dispute with China over the islands get out of hand despite his hawkish security stance and his desire to revise Japan's take on its wartime history with a less apologetic tone.